zhenzhebao/Retail-Sales-Analytics-and-Reporting/README.md

 Besides the entities from the online sales dataset, additional entities such as employees, category, campaign, and so on have been added to support a more realistic analysis.

 ### Entity Relationship Diagram (ERD)
 The following ERD illustrates the relational database structure used in this project.
-The database contains 12 strong entities.
-2 associative entities were created to resolve many-to-many relationships between invoice and product, campaign and customers.
+The database contains twelve strong entities.
+Two associative entities were created to resolve many-to-many relationships between invoice and product, campaign and customers.

 The schema includes: